Integrating dbt Core with SYNQ

 — Your integration token (required)SYNQ_TARGET_DIR

-— Artifact directory path (default:target/
+— Artifact directory path (default: target/

-when using legacy token or old uploader. - Allow outbound HTTPS traffic to
+when using legacy token or old uploader.developer.synq.io:443